denten-books/plain-text/1-chapter.md

 draw inference about its intentions.
 Moreno asks us to confront the book once again as a volitional object.
 Even if we cannot "read" the author's mind, we can similarly assign a measure of agency to the author.
-Failing an account of causes and effects involved, we are left to ascribe volition to inanimate objects and meaning making to chance.
+Failing an account of causes and effects involved we are left to ascribe volition to inanimate objects and meaning making to chance.
 The intentional fallacy frees the critic to concentrate on the pertinent and readily observable attributes of the text.
 But it also obscures agency, imbuing the letter with an anthropomorphic